Warmer weather means spring and festivals

 The Atlanta Film Festival is one of the region’s largest and longest-running preeminent celebrations of cinema in the Southeastern United States.
 More than 25,000 festival attendees enjoy independent, animated, documentary and short films each year.

-ATLANTA DOGWOOD FESTIVAL
+ATLANTA DOGWOOD FESTIVAL (rescheduled for Fall 2021)

 The Atlanta Dogwood Festival has evolved into one of the largest events in the Southeast.
 You’ll find the country’s best painters, sculptors, photographers, jewelry makers and glass blowers, as well as live performance art exhibitions, interactive music workshops and a food festival.